Why are a limited company’s articles of association important when it comes to business protection?

 A company’s articles are also likely to contain rules about the transferring of shares.

-Before any business protection is considered, it is vital to check the company’s articles of association to ensure that any arrangement isn’t contrary to the articles.
+Before any business protection is considered, it's important to check the company’s articles of association to make sure that any arrangement isn’t contrary to the articles.